KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_EN.md

 ```
      require conf/distro/include/security_flags.inc
 ```
 ### 3.18.3.
-Considerations Specific to the OpenEmbedded Build System¶
+Considerations Specific to the OpenEmbedded Build System
 You can take some steps that are specific to the OpenEmbedded build system to make your images more secure:

 + Ensure "debug-tweaks" is not one of your selected `IMAGE_FEATURES`.
 When creating a new project, the default is to provide you with an initial ``local.conf`` file that enables this feature using the `EXTRA_IMAGE_FEATURES` variable with the line: